AminMahpour/PyMAP/docs/Introduction.rst

 .. image:: images/brca1.png

-The following example will generate boxplot figure of probes that are associated with BRCA1.
+The following example will generate BoxPlot figure of probes that are associated with BRCA1.

 ..  code-block:: python
     :linenos: